JV456/EcommerceIQ/README.md

-# EcommerceIQ: AI Agent for E-commerce Data Analysis
+# EcommerceIQ: AI Agent to Answer E-commerce Data Questions

 **EcommerceIQ** is an intelligent AI-powered agent designed to answer your questions about e-commerce data.
 By leveraging natural language processing, this tool allows you to query your sales data in a conversational way, eliminating the need for complex SQL queries.
 Just ask a question like "What were the total sales last month?" or "Who are my top 10 customers by purchase value?" and get instant answers.